nodesource/nsolid-kubernetes/README.md

 There's no need to explicitly create a persistent disk, since the Azure Container Service provides a default `StorageClass`, which will dynamically create them as needed (e.g. when a `Pod` includes a `PersistentVolumeClaim`).

+##### On Bluemix

+There's no need to explicitly create a persistent disk, since the Bluemix Container Service provides a default `StorageClass`, which will dynamically create them as needed (e.g. when a `Pod` includes a `PersistentVolumeClaim`).

 #### Configure Kubernetes to utilize the newly created persistent volumes

 ##### GCE